Malesio/SilverLock/README.md

 Never trust any file obtained from unknown sources.

 So, no need to open an issue to tell me about it.
-This is **on purpose**.
+This was done **on purpose**.